drewmrobson/transaction-categorization/README.md

 ## Overview

-Transaction Categorization is a CLI tool for bulk mapping financial transactions in a CSV file.
+Transaction Categorization is a CLI tool for bulk mapping financial transactions from a CSV file.
 I built this tool to make managing my finances and tax easier, since there are a lot of common transactions in my financial records.

 ## Dependencies